-- Scans New Apps: The ability to scan apps before installation.
+- Scans New Apps: The ability to scan all newly installed app automatically.

-- Anti-Theft Protection: Each of these app provides three fundamental pillars for anti-theft protection: Remote lock, remote wipe, and the ability to locate.
-Remote lock lets you lock your device from anywhere, while remote wipe lets you factory reset your device from anywhere.
-Finally, each of these apps lets you locate your device if you should ever lose it.
+- Anti-Theft Protection: Each of these apps provides three fundamental pillars for anti-theft protection: Remote lock, remote wipe, and the ability to locate.
+Remote lock lets you lock your device from anywhere, while remote wipe allows you to factory reset your device from anywhere.
+Finally, each of these apps enables you to locate your device if you should ever lose it.

-- Remote SMS Control: Your device can be controlled using text messages to enable anti-theft features such as remote wipe and lock.
+- Remote SMS Control: Your device can be controlled using text message codes to enable anti-theft features such as remote wipe and lock.

 - Call Blocking: The app can scan incoming calls and block spam or unlisted numbers.

 - Web Protection: Provides protection while using the browser.
 Once enabled, the security suite will protect you against fraudulent and malicious websites.

 - App Vault: The ability to require authentication to use certain apps.
-Users will have to enter a passcode or use the fingerprint scanner to unlock apps you put in your vault.
+Users will have to enter a passcode or use the fingerprint scanner to unlock apps in the vault.

 - Wi-Fi Protection: Scans Wi-Fi and determines the network's security.
 Will evaluate open Wi-Fi for malicious users.

 - VPN: A Virtual Private Network provides an encrypted tunnel between you and the unsecured internet.
 Recommended to use on open Wi-Fi network, VPN secures your connection to the internet, making it hard for hackers to intercept your session.

 - Password Manager: Stores all of your passwords in one database, locking it with one master password.
-Users need only to memorize the master password, as the password for individual accounts can be copied and pasted once access is granted to the password manager.
+Users need only to memorize the master password, as the password for individual accounts can be copied and pasted from the manager.
 Only found in Sophos, this password manager can either be created or imported from KeePass (another popular password manager).

-An antivirus app is only as effective as its detection rate — in other words, you want it to spot all malware while giving no false positives.
+An antivirus app is only as effective as its detection rate — in other words, you want it to detect all malware, not letting any slip through the cracks.
 As such, our first requirement was a 100% detection rate for both real-time scanning and scanning over four weeks, based AV-Test.org data.
-This also ensured that all of these apps must were free of any false positives.

 Finally, we looked for a clean design and additional features that improve functionality to the security suite.
 For example, the addition of an app cleaner won't qualify as a feature that enhances the security suite, but genuinely useful features like Wi-Fi protection, VPN functionality, or a password manager will.